 We invite you to apply.
 The MLA application offers an opportunity to reflect on your education to this point, and to consider starting a new chapter.

 The MLA program admits one time per year.
-The application opens in September, with everything due by late January, for the class that begins the next September.
+The application opens in late September, with everything due by late January, for the class that begins the next September.

 - Online application that includes contact, biographical, academic, and employment information

 - A one- to two-page essay on an intellectual interest you’ve developed

 - A critical response to a written piece that we assign.
 Examples of previous subjects include Failed Prophecies, Glorious Hopes by Richard Rorty; The American Scholar by Ralph Waldo Emerson; Politics and the English Language by George Orwell; and A History of Violence by Steven Pinker.

 - Official transcripts of all college work toward degree, and all other academic coursework completed since college

 - Three letters of recommendation that shed light on your academic ability, promise, and motivation.
 Ideally at least one of these three should be from a teacher or others able to comment directly on your intellectual capacity, academic potential, and writing ability.

 Specific instructions for each component will be provided in the Application Instruction Document.